Here are some simple tips and resources on making your course more accessible.

 Help for Document Accessibility

-• Use the Document Accessibility Request Form to get assistance with document accessibility.
+- Contact the Distance Ed Accessibility staff to get assistance with document accessibility.

 Word Document Accessibility